KatsutoshiOtogawa/VBox_WindowsServer/README.md

-# VBox_WindowsServer
+# VBox_install_iso
-This script job is to Install Windows Server to Virtual Box.
+you install isofile into Virtual Box from terminal.

 ## How to use